Kenneth Zohore: 2018–19

 Zohore started the 2018–19 season as Cardiff's lead striker against Bournemouth, however, a string of injuries and bad form saw Zohore in and out of the squad.
 He scored his first Premier League goal, in a 2–1 win at Southampton on 9 February.

 West Bromwich Albion

 On 19 July 2019, Zohore signed for Championship side West Bromwich Albion in a deal worth up to £8m.
 He scored his first goal for West Brom, a penalty, in a 1–1 draw with Reading on 21 August 2019.
 But he only played a total of 19 games in four seasons at the club.
 On the 31st of January 2023, Kenneth Zohore had his contract terminated with West Brom by way of mutual consent.

 Loan to Millwall

 On 16 October 2020, Zohore joined Millwall on a short-term loan until 16 January 2021.
 He scored his first goal for Millwall in a 2–0 win against Preston North End on 28 October.

 Return to OB

 On transfer deadline day, 31 January 2023, Zohore returned to his former club, OB, on a deal for the rest of the season.
+With just over 100 minutes of playing time in 6 months, Zohore left OB at the end of his contract.

+Śląsk Wrocław

+On 11 July 2023, Zohore joined Polish Ekstraklasa side Śląsk Wrocław on a free transfer, signing a one-year deal with an option for another season.
+He left the club by mutual consent on 6 March 2024.

+Fremad Amager

+On January 30, it was confirmed that Zohore returned home to Denmark as he had signed with Danish 2nd Division side Fremad Amager.